Powering the Next Energy-Saving Idea

 Take showers, not baths.
 A five-minute shower will use about 7.5 gallons of hot water, while filling a bathtub can use up to 20 gallons.

-If your water heater is more than 15 years old, install an insulating wrap to reduce “standby” heat loss.
-It’s also a good idea to insulate hot water pipes where they’re accessible.
+If your water heater is more than 15 years old, install an insulating blanket wrap to reduce “standby” heat loss.
+Insulate hot water pipes where they’re accessible.

 In the Kitchen